nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Head out of the Marsh to Opassa Beach while putting Lynx to 2nd.
   * Menu - Equip
     * Harle - Remove Mythril Mail (Skip if dropped by Viper)
-    * Lynx - Mythril Mail - Dragoon Gauntlet - Dragoon Gauntlet
+    * Lynx - Mythril Mail - Dragoon Gauntlet - Dragoon Gauntlet - Ivory Helmet or Power Glove
     * Sprigg - Gold Earring - Dragoon's Honor
     * Harle - Iron Mail - All the Magic Rings and Sky Djinn Rings you can possibly put on her